-Policing on the service point level, and the service point and CoS level, is planned for future release.
+Policing on the service point level, and the service point and CoS level, must be configured via CLI.
+See Configuring Policers (Rate Metering) (CLI)..

 PTP 820G and PTP 820F 's policer mechanism is based on a dual leaky bucket mechanism (TrTCM).
 The policers can change a frame's color and CoS settings based on CIR/EIR + CBS/EBS, which makes the policer mechanism a key tool for implementing bandwidth profiles and enabling operators to meet strict SLA requirements.